Collective Fund for Climate and Ecological Transition

 The Collective Fund for Climate and Ecological Transition at the Foundation of Greater Montréal aims to step up the fight against climate change and stimulate the adaptation, resilience and ecological transition in Greater Montréal.

-The Collective Fund for Climate and Ecological Transition is open until April 19!
+The Collective Fund for Climate and Ecological Transition in 2023

-Moreover, initiatives specifically targeting the improvement of historically marginalized populations’ well-being, as identified by FGM, will be prioritized.
-These populations include:
+Moreover, initiatives specifically targeting the improvement of historically marginalized populations’ well-being, as identified by FGM, have been prioritized.
+Check out our Strategic Granting Framework to better understand the principles that govern our granting choices.

 Download this explainer for more information about FGM’s Collective Fund for Climate and Ecological Transition.